Effect-TS/effect/docs/modules/BigDecimal.ts.md

 ## greaterThanOrEqualTo

-Returns a function that checks if a given `BigDecimal` is greater than or equal to the provided one.
+Checks if a given `BigDecimal` is greater than or equal to the provided one.

 **Signature**